Essential Guide

 Why It's Costly:

-If your home is underinsured and suffers major damage or total loss, you'll only receive a percentage of the actual rebuild cost, potentially leaving you tens or hundreds of thousands of dollars short.
-Many insurers include "average clauses" meaning if you're underinsured by 20%, they'll only pay 80% of any claim, even small ones.
+If your home is underinsured and suffers major damage or total loss, you may only receive a percentage of the actual rebuild cost, potentially leaving you tens or hundreds of thousands of dollars short.
+Many insurers include "average clauses" meaning if you're materially underinsured they'll only pay a proportional share of any claim, even small ones.

 How to Avoid It:

-• Use a rebuild cost calculator from your insurer or get a professional quantity surveyor assessment ($400-$800) to determine accurate rebuild costs—not market value.
+• Use a rebuild cost calculator from your insurer or get a professional quantity surveyor assessment to determine accurate rebuild costs — not market value.

 • Review and update your sum insured annually to account for building cost increases, renovations, and inflation.
-Most insurers recommend increasing by 5-8% annually.
+Most insurers suggest reviewing at every renewal.

 • Create a detailed contents inventory room by room, photographing valuable items.
-Most households are surprised to find they own $20,000-$40,000 more than they thought.
+Most households are surprised by how much more they own than they had estimated.

 • Consider "sum insured plus" or replacement value policies that automatically adjust for inflation and building cost increases without annual reviews.

-• Specify valuable items separately—jewelry, art, electronics over $2,000—as they may have per-item limits under standard contents policies.
+• Specify valuable items separately — jewellery, art, and high-value electronics may have per-item limits under standard contents policies.
+Check the policy wording.

 3